-Table 1.2Operating hours
+Table 1.2 Operating hours

-Activity Permissible hours Construction work • 7 am to 5 pm Monday to Friday 7 am to 1 pm Saturday At no time on Sundays or public holidays Quarrying operations including loading • 6 am to 5 pm Monday to Friday and dispatch of laden trucks 6 am to 12 noon Saturday At no time on Sundays or public holidays Maintenance, security, office work, cleaning, etc May be conducted at any time, provided that these activities are not audible at any residence on privately-owned land
+Activity Permissible hours Construction work 7 am to 5 pm Monday to Friday • 7 am to 1 pm Saturday At no time on Sundays or public holidays Quarrying operations including loading 6 am to 5 pm Monday to Friday and dispatch of laden trucks 6 am to 12 noon Saturday At no time on Sundays or public holidays Maintenance, security, office work, cleaning, etc May be conducted at any time, provided that these activities are not audible at any residence on privately-owned land

 Condition A27 of the development consent states that where police or other public authorities request that deliveries or dispatching of materials are to be carried out outside operating hours and emergency work to avoid the loss of lives, property or to prevent environmental harm is required, then these activities are permitted outside the normal operating hours.
-In such circumstances, the Applicant must notify the Department and affected residents prior to undertaking the activities, or as soon as is practical thereafter.
+In such circumstances, the Applicant must notify the Department of

+Planning, Housing and Infrastructure (DPHI, previously Department of Planning and Environment) and affected residents prior to undertaking the activities, or as soon as is practical thereafter.